The Five Goals of Software Testing

 111

-Testing can mean many things depending on who is doing it and wherein a process is performed.
+Testing can mean many things depending on who is doing it and where a process is performed.
 The programmers, administrators, users, and consultants all have something different in mind when testing.
 A dedicated tester can often feel lost in the competing interpretations.
 To be effective, however, a tester needs a specific job description.
 These five goals of software testing are an excellent basis.

 Verification